Thomas J Hanson Jr.

 - Born August 28, 1986 in Tulsa, OK USA

 Tommy was very good in 2007 but had little run support.
-He was 2-6 with a 2.59 ERA for the Rome Braves, allowing 59 hits and striking out 90 in 73 iinnings, holding opponents to a .194 average.
+He was 2-6 with a 2.59 ERA for the Rome Braves, allowing 59 hits and striking out 90 in 73 innings, holding opponents to a .194 average.
 Promoted to the Myrtle Beach Pelicans, the tall right-hander was 3-3 with a 4.20 ERA and over a strikeout per inning.
 He led Braves farmhands with 154 strikeouts and a .216 opponent average.
-Baseball America rated him as the best pitching prospect in the South Atlantic League.
-They ranked him as being the #14 prospect in the South Atlantic League (between Adrian Cardenas and Brandon Snyder) and #8 in the Carolina League, behind Brandon Erbe.
+Baseball America rated him the best pitching prospect in the South Atlantic League and the 14th best overall prospect in the circuit (between Adrian Cardenas and Brandon Snyder).
+He was the 8th best prospect in the Carolina League, behind Brandon Erbe.

 Hanson began 2008 even better, going 3-1 with a 0.90 ERA for Myrtle Beach, 49 strikeouts and only 15 hits in 40 innings for a .116 opponent average.
-That earned him a quick promotion to the Mississippi Braves, where he threw the first no-hitter in team history on June 25, fanning 14 agains the Birmingham Barons.
+That earned him a quick promotion to the Mississippi Braves, where he threw the first no-hitter in team history on June 25, fanning 14 Birmingham Barons.
 Hanson was 8-4 with a 3.03 ERA for Mississippi, allowing a .197 average and fanning 114 in 98 innings.
 He led Atlanta farmhands in ERA (2.41), strikeouts (163) and opponent average (.175) and was named their Minor League Player of the Year.
 He was 4th in the affiliated minors in strikeouts behind David Bromberg, David Hernandez and Madison Bumgarner.
-Baseball America rated him as the #9 prospect in the Southern League, between Michael Saunders and Wade Davis.
-Had he qualified, he would have led the SL in ERA.
+Baseball America rated him the 9th best prospect in the Southern League, between Michael Saunders and Wade Davis.
+Had he qualified, he would have led the Southern League in ERA.

 Hanson had a rough big league debut.
 After 3 perfect innings (with 4 Ks) against the Brewers, he gave up a 4th-inning 2-run homer to Ryan Braun.
 The next inning, Jason Kendall singled and stole and scored on a double by pitcher Manny Parra.
 Braun and Mike Cameron both hit 2-run shots off Hanson in the 6th and he left with a 7-5 deficit.
 Atlanta rallied to win the game.
 Hanson then won his next start against the Baltimore Orioles, giving up two runs in 5 2/3 innings.
 That sent him on his way to a very good rookie season, finishing the year 11-4, with a 2.89 ERA and 116 strikeouts in 21 starts.
-He was named to the 2009 Topps All-Star Rookie Team after the season.
+He finished third in the 2009 National League Rookie of the Year Award voting and was named to the 2009 Topps All-Star Rookie Team after the season.

 - 2009 Topps All-Star Rookie Team